Insects don't go away in winter – in fact, many of them just like to hang out indoors with us.

 Pantry moths (and clothes moths as well) are year-round pests, even though the problem increases the summer or warmer seasons.
 During the winter, their life cycle might slow down a little bit, but they never stop reproducing.

-To control pantry moths preventively: Place RESCUE!® Pantry & Birdseed Moth Traps near the dry foods in your pantry.
+To control pantry moths preventively: Place RESCUE!® Pantry & Birdseed Moth Traps near the dry foods items in your pantry.